ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - AlphaGo Zero, had zero initial human game traing, was pure reinforcement learning, and surpassed AlphaGo Lee and Master

 ## PROGRAMMING LANGUAGES
+- fast cheatsheets for any PL: https://learnxinyminutes.com/
+- not so bad even faster cheats on PLs: https://devhints.io/
 - FORTRAN - old and math focused
 - COBOL - invented in 1959, dominated in 1970
     - designed for large amounts of data, read like plain english so non-experts could learn (versus assembly)